Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 Each permutation table is a counter-clockwise rotation of a face of the cube.

-The process of mapping the cube in its flattened representation and to know which permutations corresponds to which face is just teadious so I will juste give you this one out.
+The process of mapping the cube in its flattened representation and to know which permutations corresponds to which face is just teadious so I will just give you this one out.

 Do keep in mind that I was not familiar with standard rubiks cube notations, so